Databus Logo

 📝

-Exam Hall Identity Verification
+Exam Hall Identity Check

 🔬

-Restricted Lab Access Control
+Restricted Lab Access

 Method Comparison